HV-016

-HV-016 is a former military unit of Norway, that was a part of the Home Guard.
+The Home Guard Special Division 016 (Heimevernets spesialavdeling 016; abbreviated as HV-016) is a former military unit of Norway, that was a part of the Home Guard.
 It was established after 1985 to "stop terror- or sabotage actions that could weaken or paralyze Norway's ability to mobilize its military and its ability to resist".

 It was decommissioned on 1 January 2011.
 Investigation after the 2011 Norway attacks, revealed that only parliament had the authority to have the unit decommissioned, but the matter was brought to parliament after the fact.

 Background

 Formed in 1987 as a result of the possible threat posed by the Russian Spetsnaz, HV-016 (also informally known as HV-SPES) was an elite unit of the Norwegian Home Guard.
 The unit had detachments based in the 4 largest cities in Norway; Oslo, Trondheim, Bergen and Stavanger.
 Not a special forces unit per se, as the operators are not full-time employed in the unit, but it does participate in numerous exercises throughout the course of a year.

 When the Home Guard was re-structured in 2005, HV-016 was made part of the newly formed I-Styrken, or Innsatsstyrken (Rapid Response Unit).

 The unit was disbanded by the Norwegian government in September 2010.